The Design and Implementation of a High-Performance Log-Structured RAID System for ZNS SSDs: Implementation

-\paragraph{Dispatch task.} The dispatch task is responsible for processing write requests and updating the header and footer regions.
-For write requests, the dispatch task assigns the written blocks to segments and submits the I/O events for the written blocks to the device I/O task.
-If a block fills a stripe in a segment, the dispatch task also sends a parity generation event to the encoding task, which computes parity chunks and submits the I/O events for the parity chunks to the device I/O task.
-Recall that the writes of the first stripe of a stripe group need to wait for the previous stripe group to be completely persisted (\S\ref{subsec:all}); in this case, the dispatch task will suspend the request and retry later until the segment state is updated by the segment state tracking task (see below).
+\para{Dispatch handler.} The dispatch handler is responsible for processing write requests and updating the header and footer regions.
+For write requests, the dispatch handler assigns the written blocks to segments and submits the I/O events for the written blocks to the device I/O handler.
+If a block fills a stripe in a segment, the dispatch handler also sends a parity generation event to the encoding handler, which computes parity chunks and submits the I/O events for the parity chunks to the device I/O handler.
+Recall that the writes of the first stripe of a stripe group need to wait for the previous stripe group to be completely persisted (\S\ref{subsec:all}); in this case, the dispatch handler will suspend the request and retry later until the segment state is updated by the segment state tracking handler (see below).

-For read requests, the dispatch task first sends an L2P table query event to the indexing task, which asynchronously notifies the dispatch task to issue the read requests upon retrieving PBAs for the requested blocks.
-The dispatch task then submits the I/O events to the device I/O task to retrieve the requested blocks from storage.
+For read requests, the dispatch handler first sends an L2P table query event to the indexing handler, which asynchronously notifies the dispatch handler to issue the read requests upon retrieving PBAs for the requested blocks.
+The dispatch handler then submits the I/O events to the device I/O handler to retrieve the requested blocks from storage.

-\paragraph{Device I/O task.} The device I/O task is responsible for submitting block I/O requests to the drives.
-It receives I/O events from other tasks and submits the corresponding I/O requests to the drives.
-It is also responsible for checking the completion of each block I/O request from the drives and notifying the completion task (see below).
+\para{Device I/O handler.} The device I/O handler is responsible for submitting block I/O requests to the drives.
+It receives I/O events from other handlers and submits the corresponding I/O requests to the drives.
+It is also responsible for checking the completion of each block I/O request from the drives and notifying the completion handler (see below).

-\paragraph{Completion task.} The completion task tracks the completion state of each I/O request.
-It receives the notification of completion of a block I/O event from the device I/O task.
-If all the I/O events for a request are completed, the completion task notifies the upper-layer application.
+\para{Completion handler.} The completion handler tracks the completion state of each I/O request.
+It receives the notification of completion of a block I/O event from the device I/O handler.
+If all the I/O events for a request are completed, the completion handler notifies the upper-layer application.
 The application can register a callback function for each request.
-For write requests, the completion task first sends an L2P table update event to the indexing task, which triggers the callback function after updating the L2P table.
-For read requests, the completion task directly triggers the callback function.
+For write requests, the completion handler first sends an L2P table update event to the indexing handler, which triggers the callback function after updating the L2P table.
+For read requests, the completion handler directly triggers the callback function.